quantumlib/Cirq/docs/dev/serialization.md

 name to `should_not_serialize`.

-We allow for incremental introduction of new objects to serializability - if an object should be serialized but not yet serializable, it should be added in the `spec.py` file to the `not_yet_serializable` list.
+We allow for incremental introduction of new objects to serializability - if an object should be serialized but is not yet serializable, it should be added to the `not_yet_serializable` list in the `spec.py` file.